SleepyOwljh/about-me/README.md

 # About Me
 * My name is Junhao
-* major Business & Computing
+* Major Business & Computing
+* I like reading!